SproulHimself/aws_lambda_layer_blog/README.md

 # aws_lambda_layer_blog

-The is the repository of code that goes along with my blog post
+The is the repository that goes along with my blog post